haxeui/haxeui-guides/000-Getting Started/003-Backends/000-Composite Backends/002-haxeui-openfl.md

 ```

 ### OpenFL
-haxeui-openfl also has a dependancy on OpenFL, this can be installed via haxelib using the following commands:
+haxeui-openfl also has a dependency on OpenFL, this can be installed via haxelib using the following commands:

 ```
 haxelib install openfl